 OSHA has fined some facilities over $400K alone for not being compliant with electrical safety regulations, but the bigger cost in this is the 3rd party lawsuits if the employer did not properly identify the hazards and warn the workers about them / provide proper PPE / train the workers.
 Recently building and business owners have personally been found as negligent in some electrical accidents.

 IF I'M WEARING THE PROPER PPE, I'M PROTECTED FROM AN ARC FLASH , RIGHT?

 HOW DO YOU DETERMINE THE CORRECT PPE ?

-1) Perform an Incident Energy Analysis (Arc Flash Analysis) – Performing an arc flash analysis should be done by professionally licensed electrical engineer familiar with NFPA 70E.
+1) Perform an Incident Energy Analysis (Arc Flash Analysis) – Performing an arc flash analysis should be done by a professionally licensed electrical engineer familiar with NFPA 70E.
 This method takes into account the available short circuit current, fault clearing time and other variables to determine the incident energy, which is expressed in cal/cm2.
 Protective clothing rated for the incident energy levels can then be chosen to match the hazard.

 2) Use the Arc Flash PPE Categories Method using tables 130.7 (C)(15)(A) and (B).
-These table offer a guide to picking the proper PPE Category of clothing based on voltage, task and equipment being worked.
+These tables offer a guide to picking the proper PPE Category of clothing based on voltage, task, and equipment being worked.
 The use of this table is predicated on first knowing the available short circuit current and fault clearing time of the equipment, AND the results of these studies must meet the parameters of the chart.
-Due to the level of engineering required to use the chart, most companies elect to perform the Incident Energy Analysis as it is only one more step and more accurate that using the Tables.
+Due to the level of engineering required to use the chart, most companies elect to perform the Incident Energy Analysis as it is only one more step and more accurate than using the Tables.